spencermountain/wtf_wikipedia/plugins/image/README.md

   <code>npm install wtf-plugin-image</code>
 </div>

-Some additional methods for Images
+Some additional methods for using and rendering images in wtf_wikipedia

 ```js
 const wtf = require('wtf_wikipedia')